awslabs/amazon-timestream-connector-prometheus/README.md

       password_file: /Users/user/Desktop/credentials/secretAccessKey.txt
     ```

    The *password_file* path must be the absolute path for the file, and the password file must contain only the value for the *aws_secret_access_key*.

    >  **NOTE**: As a security best practice, it is recommended to regularly [rotate IAM user access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_RotateAccessKey).

 3. It is recommended to secure the Prometheus requests with TLS encryption.
 This can be achieved by specifying the certificate authority file in the `tls_config` section for Prometheus' remote read and remote write configuration.
 To generate self-signed certificates during development see the [Creating Self-signed TLS Certificates](#creating-self-signed-tls-certificates) section.

    Here is an example of `remote_write` and `remote_read` configuration with TLS, where `RootCA.pem` is within the same directory as the Prometheus configuration file:

-> **NOTE:** All configuration options are *case-sensitive*, and *session_token* authentication parameter is not supported for MFA authenticated AWS users.
+   > **NOTE**: All configuration options are *case-sensitive*, and *session_token* authentication parameter is not supported for MFA authenticated AWS users.

     ```yaml
     remote_write: